kiarafrobles/www.retroreport.org/_backstory/producer-scott-michels-explains-the-impact-of-bush-v-gore-on-the-2016-election.md

 title: "Producer Scott Michels explains the impact of Bush v.
 Gore on the 2016 election"
 published: true
 date: 2016-02-22T16:57:00.000Z
 lead_copy: "It may seem like Bush v.
-Gore is ancient history, but as producer Scott Michels explains, its legacy will weigh heavily on the 2016 election. "
+Gore is ancient history, but as producer Scott Michels explains, its legacy will weigh heavily on the 2016 election."
 backstory_type: backstory
 video: after-bush-v-gore
 type: backstories